irynanotirina/lido-improvement-proposals/LIPS/lip-30.md

 #### 4.6 IStakingModule

-IStakingModule is updated with new methods required to fully support TW.
+StakingModule is updated with new methods required to fully support TW.
 New interface and methods description can be found below:

 ```solidity
 /// @notice Handles tracking and penalization logic for a validator that remains active beyond its eligible exit window.